PostgreSQL

 1. While the old database cluster is still online, collect the initdb arguments used to create it.
 Refer to #Initial configuration for more information.

 2. Stop postgresql.service.
 Check the unit status to be sure that PostgresSQL was stopped correctly.
-If it failed, pg_upgrade will fail too.
+If it failed, pg_upgrade will fail with The source cluster was not shut down cleanly.

 3. Upgrade postgresql, postgresql-libs, and postgresql-old-upgrade.